 Cost Recovery for Nuclear/IGCC Power Plants - HB 7167 by Rep. Diaz and SB 1472 by Sen. Legg.
 HB 7167 would modify the mechanism for the recovery of costs for the siting, design, licensing and construction of nuclear and IGCC power plants.
 Additionally, the bill would allow the utility to recover approved costs until the plant begins commercial service or 12/31/25, whichever comes first.
 SB 1472 would modify the mechanism for the recovery of costs for the siting, design, licensing and construction of nuclear and IGCC power plants.
 In addition, a utility that elects not to complete construction of a nuclear power plant may not recover or earn a rate of return for such costs.
 The PSC would be required to submit a report to the Legislature by January 1, 2016 describing any action taken by each IOU to develop a nuclear power plant, including a utility's good faith efforts to construct the plant and whether construction has begun.
-SB 1472 is scheduled to be heard on the Senate floor on Wednesday and HB 7167 is ready for floor action.
+SB 1472 passed out of the Senate and HB 7167 is ready for floor action.